Skip to Content

 After enjoying the lovely Bo-Kaap neighborhood, it is time to head over to the Woodstock neighborhood.

-This old biscuit mill has been transformed into a retail center with craft shops, great restaurants (including famed restaurant The Test Kitchen), and it even hosts the best farmer’s market each Saturday: Neighbourgoods Market.
+The Old Biscuit Mill here has been transformed into a retail center with craft shops, great restaurants, and it even hosts the best farmer’s market each Saturday and Sunday: Neighbourgoods Market.

-As we visited on a Friday, we sadly missed the farmer’s market.
-However, if you happen to be here on a Saturday, definitely check this place out!
+If you happen to be here on a Saturday or Sunday, definitely check this place out!
 With fresh fruits and veggies, flowers, and snacks to sample, it is the perfect market to visit on a Saturday.

-But if you don’t make it to Neighbourgoods Market, it is a great spot to check out many awesome shops including several art galleries and craft stores.
+But if you don’t make it to Neighbourgoods Market, it is still a great spot to check out many awesome shops including several art galleries and craft stores.
 Also, if you’re still hungry, they have a lot of great restaurants.
-Plus there is also a wine bar selling South African wine!

 Old Biscuit Mill Address: 375 Albert Rd, Woodstock, Cape Town, 7915, South Africa